 3D reconstruction by WitmerLab, Ohio University

 All this preparation work generates a huge amount of dust which can be harmful to preparators as well as just making a mess.
-We will need to purchase a couple of strong dust and fume vacuum units with long arms to take care of this problem.
+We will have purchased a strong dust and fume vacuum units with long arms to take care of this problem.

 A final component of the work will be preparing the bones for curation and storage at their eventual home at the Natural History Museum of Utah (NHMU) in Salt Lake City.
 Though it might seem mundane, it is important for the long term safety and preservation of the fossils that they are stored in proper boxes with padding and are all numbered and accounted for.